Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 The scientific measurement for an exoplanet transit is the "transit depth", which is a temporal measurement.
 The spectroscopic result is therefore a relative comparison between a contiguous sequence of time-series measurements – i.e. transit depth over wavelength.
 It is equivalent to measuring variations in the stellar spectrum over time.

 Our goal in this example is to achieve a relative precision < 20 parts per million (ppm) on the transit depth per "spectral bin" or "channel," after subtracting the primary transit from the out-of-transit data (e.g., Greene et al. 2015).
-A "spectral bin" or "channel" is a set of pixels across the spectrum that we will combine ("bin") to maximize the temporal precision per spectroscopic channel, without losing the spectral features in which we are interested in measuring.
+A "spectral bin" or "channel" is a set of pixels across the spectrum that you will combine ("bin") to maximize the temporal precision per spectroscopic channel, without losing the spectral features in which you are interested in measuring.
 For the case of GJ 436, in particular, a spectral bin of 20 pixels (which decreases the NIRCam Grism resolution from ~1600 to ~80), would be enough to resolve the predicted spectral features in the atmosphere of this planet.

 Precision_{depth} \sim Precision_{point} \times \sqrt{1/N_{out} + 1/N_{in}} = \sqrt{1/N_{out} + 1/N_{in}}/SNR_{point}

-where Precisionpoint is the photometric precision per data point, Nout is the number of datapoints (integrations) out-of-transit, Nin is the number of datapoints (integrations) in-transit, and SNRpoint is the SNR in one integration.
+where Precisionpoint is the photometric precision per data point, Nout is the number of data points (integrations) out-of-transit, Nin is the number of data points (integrations) in-transit, and SNRpoint is the SNR in one integration.

-We can repeat the same calculation as for F322W2 filter to assess the achievable precision and required number of epochs for the F444W filter.
+Repeat the same calculation as for F322W2 filter to assess the achievable precision and required number of epochs for the F444W filter.

 Note that the ETC does not fully account for systematic errors that affect the real spectrophotometric precision.